CUNY-CL/wikipron/data/phones/HOWTO.md

 -   non-native segments (e.g., a transcription of *Bach* as ending in the voiceless velar fricative /x/)

-Finally, for phonemic lists, there may be segments that are properly considered pure allophones but appear in phonemic transcriptions.
+When creating a `.phones` file for broadly transcribed data, the goal is often to create something that approximates a list of phonemes.
+However, there may be segments that are properly considered pure allophones but appear in broad transcriptions.
 However, such segments may be quite frequent in the data and removing all pronunciations that contain them would greatly reduce the amount of available data.
 Therefore, we prefer to simply add a comment of the form `# Allophone of ...`; such annotations will ultimately be used improve Wiktionary itself.

 Wiktionary has [transcription
 guidelines](https://en.wiktionary.org/wiki/Appendix:English_pronunciation) for